xgfone/configmanager/README.md

 **NOTICE: The API has been stable.**

 The current version is `v3`, which has changed the interface of the configuration manager and the parser plugin.
 They should be better friendly.
+See [DOC](https://godoc.org/github.com/xgfone/go-config).

 The biggest difference between `v2` to `v1` is to remove the method `GetKeys()` from the parser interface `Parser`.
 But you can use the branch [v1](https://github.com/xgfone/go-config/tree/v1).
 For the user, there is no effect.
 So you have no need to modify any code, and just the parser plugin should be modified.